nerdfolio/remult-better-auth/README.md

 })
 ```

-Note: if you define `getUser` using `auth` as above and are annoyed with the compile-time dependency between api.ts and auth.ts,
+Note: if you define `getUser` using `auth` as above and are annoyed with the compile-time circular dependency between api.ts and auth.ts,
 you can define the dataProvider in a separate file and use it separately to define api and auth.

 For the scripting scenario, you'll just need to ass the dataProvider.